 Summer festival survival guide

-A word from St John Ambulance Victoria’s Rob McManus on staying safe at the many concerts and festivals coming up over summer.
+St John Ambulance Victoria’s Rob McManus on staying safe at summer concerts and festivals

 As we head into summer many of us are already marking down dates in our calendar for the upcoming festival season.
 The promise of warmer weather, great tunes and good times with friends is a powerful motivator to part with hard earned cash.
 However, sometimes a lack of pre-planning and over-exuberance can derail good times at the most anticipated festival.